Article

 How Might Climate Change Impact Fall Foliage?

-The short answer is that it already is, and will only continue to even more so over the coming years and decades.
+The short answer is that it already is, and it will only continue to even more so over the coming years.
 The natural conditions that induce fall foliage are shifting with a warming climate.
-This could have long-reaching impacts on both the ecological and economic value inexorably linked to the fall season.
-Of the three factors that have the biggest impact on the brilliance and breadth of a foliage season: day-length, temperature, and precipitation, only one is unaffected by a warming climate.
+This could have long-reaching impacts on both the ecological and economic value linked to the fall season.
+Of the three factors that have the biggest impact on the brilliance and breadth of a foliage season: day-length, temperature, and precipitation, only day-length is unaffected by a warming climate.
 Cool nights are needed to produce the most colorful leaves, and data shows fall nights are warming substantially.
 A study of 212 U.S. locations found that nights have warmed by an average 2.7°F from 1970 to 2023.
 Generally, the higher you go in latitude and altitude, the more pronounced the warming is.
 Burlington Vermont fall nights are almost 4.5°F warmer than they were in 1970.

 fall colors blanket rolling hills.
 A rainbow can also be seen.
 Ed Sharron photo.